tsuereth/glog/content/post/2026/03/16_clairobscur.md

 Clair Obscur succeeds as art, aesthetically, thanks to outstanding visuals and *especially* thanks to a moving and memorable soundtrack.

 As an interactive experience, it's weighed down by archaic game designs that don't respect the modern player's time.
-But if you're as enamored by late-90s-early-00s Final Fantasy as this game's creators evidently were, maybe those quirks are exactly what you want.
+But if you're as enamored by late-90s-early-00s Final Fantasy as this game's creators evidently were, maybe you'll enjoy the time-sinks of grinding levels and customizing your characters; maybe that's just what you've been looking for.

 **Better than**: <game:Mario & Luigi: Bowser's Inside Story>
 **Not as good as**: <game:South Park: The Stick of Truth>